 Some unfortunate debtors have settled debts with collectors only to be contacted for the remaining balance by another collection agency.
 If you negotiate a settlement - an agreement to satisfy the full debt with a partial payment - make sure you get a signed agreement and keep a copy of it on file.
 Unless you negotiated a deletion with your settlement payment, your credit report should be updated to show that the account was settled.

 Be aware that the IRS requires you to report any debt cancellation of $600 or more on your tax return for that year.
-For example, if you owed $1,000 and settled the debt for $400, then $600 was cancelled.
+For example, if you owed $1,000 and settled the debt for $400, then $600 was canceled.
 The collection agency should send a 1099-C form that lists the cancellation amount.
 Be sure to give this form to your accountant or tax preparer to be included on your tax return.
-Failing to report cancelled debt could result in a tax bill from the IRS later down the road.
+Failing to report canceled debt could result in a tax bill from the IRS later down the road.